 - Iron and ironing board

 - Kitchenette appliances with exposed heating elements/coils/burners.
 These include open-coiled toasters, toaster ovens, grills, surface cooker/grills (i.e. "George Foreman Grill"), hot plates, deep fryers, electric skillets, halogen lamps, etc.

 - Candles, incense or anything with a flame.
 Smoking and vaping are not permitted in the hall.

 - Alcohol or empty alcohol containers, illegal drugs.

 - Traffic or highway signs.
 If found in the Residence Hall, they will be confiscated by the Sheriff's Office.

 - Pets.
 Only fish are allowed in up to a 10-gallon tank.
-Emotional Support Animal and Service Animals approved by Disability Support Services are permitted.
+Emotional Support Animal and Service Animals approved by the Office of Student Accommodation are permitted.